-The implementation of Area 6 - enhance regulation for financial cooperatives, will be monitored and evaluated through the following KPIs:
+The implementation of Area 6 - Enhancing Regulation for Financial Cooperatives, will be monitored and evaluated through the following KPIs:

-- 1. Co-regulation of financial cooperatives implemented. - 2.
-Enhanced regulation for financial cooperatives implemented. - 3.
-Simplification of administrative procedures implemented. - 4.
-An improvement of cooperatives' compliance with all applicable legislative framework (e.g. cooperative principles and values, member education and participation, requirements of the Central Bank, etc.). - 5.
-Quantity of cooperatives' accessing markets, information, business infrastructure, as well as financial and non-financial assistance, to achieve their sustainability. - 6.
-Number of investigations conducted for compliance purposes. - 7.
-Number of cooperatives benefited from the tax regime. - 8.
-Number of cooperatives provided with (micro) loans and grants. - 9.
-Number of failing cooperatives rescued financially. - 10.
-Total amount of loans and grants to cooperatives. - 11.
-Number of cooperative members provided with loans. - 12.
-Total amount spent on cooperatives capacity-building.
+- 1. Co-regulation of financial cooperatives implemented - 2.
+Enhanced regulation for financial cooperatives implemented - 3.
+Simplification of administrative procedures implemented - 4.
+An improvement of cooperatives' compliance with all applicable legislative framework (e.g. cooperative principles and values, member education and participation, requirements of the Central Bank, etc.) - 5.
+Number of cooperatives accessing markets, information, business infrastructure, as well as financial and non-financial assistance, to achieve sustainability - 6.
+Number of investigations conducted for compliance purposes

+- 7. Number of cooperatives that benefited from the tax regime - 8.
+Number of cooperatives provided with (micro) loans and grants - 9.
+Number of failing cooperatives rescued financially - 10.
+Total amount of loans and grants to cooperatives - 11.
+Number of cooperative members provided with loans - 12.
+Total amount spent on cooperative capacity building.

-5.2.7 Area 7: Promote Research and Innovation in the cooperative sector
+5.2.7 Area 7: Promoting Research and Innovation in the Cooperative Sector

 Research plays an important role in informing government policy and strategy on cooperatives promotion.
-However, additional measures are necessary to ensure that policy relevant research is undertaken on an ongoing basis.
+However, additional measures are necessary to ensure that policy-relevant research is undertaken on an ongoing basis.
 Statistical data on cooperative enterprises, including entry, exit, survival and failure rate is critical in informing policies and support programs.

 Also, effective monitoring of the implementation and performance of this strategy is of critical importance.
 This monitoring should be carried out in order to enable improvements in performance and the introduction of requisite changes.
-The importance of developing and implementing an overarching monitoring framework, which will enable government to gather feedback on the performance of public, private and donor enterprises support cannot be over-emphasized.
+The importance of developing and implementing an overarching monitoring framework, which will enable the government to gather feedback on the performance of public, private and donor-enterprise support cannot be overemphasized.
 At present, there is very limited information and statistics on the cooperative sector; hence the need for proper, up-to-date, comprehensive and regularly updated statistical information on cooperatives and their operations in Curaçao.